 - First, biocompatibility and a positive safety profile of the Cell PouchTM have been shown in these patients.
-Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell Pouch[TM], as shown by independent histological analysis, are well-vascularized, living within a natural tissue matrix and are able to make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
+Safety is the primary endpoint of the clinical study; and - Second, the islets within the Cell PouchTM, as shown by independent histological analysis, are well-vascularized, living within a natural tissue matrix and are able to make insulin, glucagon and somatostatin, key hormones in the control of blood glucose levels.
 We believe such revascularization of islets and islet metabolic function within an implantable medical device for therapeutic cells in humans in this patient population is an important step forward in the regenerative medicine field.

 Based on these encouraging results, the Company was awarded up to US\$2.45 million (approximately \$3.2 million) grant under an agreement with JDRF.
-With the recent clearance of Sernova's IND by FDA, the grant will support our Cell PouchTM diabetes clinical trial in the United States.
+The grant will support our Cell PouchTM diabetes clinical trial at the University of Chicago with principal investigator, Dr. Piotr Witkowski, which is being initiated under Sernova's IND with the FDA.